skysheng7/competition_dominance_analysis/lib/README.md

 Here stores  useful functions to support the data processing and analysis steps, but do not constitute a statistical analysis per se.
-S